schuyh/reno-visions/index.md

 <h5 style="text-align: left;">Render</h5>
 <p style="text-align:left;">
 With your feedback, we iterate on the design until you find the perfect fit.
 Would you like to see the office with a blue accent wall?
-As we always say, "render twice, renovate once."
+As we always say, "render twice, reno once."
 </p>

 <br />